Why do people attend therapy sessions?

 • you’re altering aspects of your life to accommodate your feelings

 Yes, therapy is completely confidential.
-Teletherapy sessions conducted over Zoom are PHIPA and HIPPA compliant, and all data is encrypted and secure.
+Online/Tele-therapy sessions conducted over Google Meet are PHIPA and HIPPA compliant, and all data is encrypted and secure.
 What you discuss during your therapy sessions is kept confidential.
 No contents of the therapy sessions, whether verbal or written may be shared with another party without your written consent or the written consent of your legal guardian.

 Exceptions are: